History of the University of Dhaka: Foundation and early days

 Established in 1921, under the Dacca University Act 1920 of the Indian Legislative Council, the university is modelled after British universities.
 Academic activities started on 1 July 1921, with three faculties: Arts, Science, and Law.
-Classes were taught in 12 Departments: Sanskrit and Bengali, English, Education, History, Arabic and Islamic Studies, Persian and Urdu, Philosophy, Economics and Politics, Physics, Chemistry, Mathematics, and Law.
+Classes were taught in 12 departments: Sanskrit and Bengali, English, Education, History, Arabic and Islamic Studies, Persian and Urdu, Philosophy, Economics and Politics, Physics, Chemistry, Mathematics, and Law.
 Initially there were three dormitories for students: Salimullah Muslim Hall, Dacca Hall and Jagannath Hall.

+Opposition

+Many notable people, especially Hindu leaders, opposed the then government's intention to establish the University of Dhaka.
+Advocate Dr Rashbehari Ghosh told viceroy that the establishment of a separate university at Dhaka would promote 'an internal partition of Bengal'.
+They also contended that "Muslims of Eastern Bengal were in large majority cultivators and they would benefit in no way by the foundation of a university".
+Asutosh Mukherjee, vice-chancellor of Calcutta University, also opposed its creation.
+According to Major General M. A. Matin, Rabindranath Tagore attended the Gorer Math Rally which was against the formation of the university.
+However, the validity of his statement remains debatable.

 Establishment and the British era

-The university continued to grow under the direction of leaders including Harry Langley, A. F. Rahman, R. C. Majumdar, and Mahmud Hussain.
-Under Vice-Chancellor Hussain, the University consolidated its fundamental focus on academics.
+Under Vice-Chancellor Mahmud Hussain, the University consolidated its fundamental focus on academics.
 It also made national headlines when he extended an invitation to then-President of Pakistan, Ayub Khan, who declined citing 'security reasons'.
 This was the first of many subsequent refusals from high-ranking officials to visit East Pakistan.

 Students from 1921 to 1948

 There were few students in the early years of the University of Dhaka.
-Enrollment in the first few years is shown in the table below:
+Enrolment in the first few years is shown in the table below: